Thyroid Blood Work Flashcards

 What is low value TSH

-or an overactive thyroid, where the thyroid gland produces excessive amounts of thyroid hormones, potentially causing symptoms like weight loss, rapid heart rate, anxiety, and heat intolerance.
+Low TSH (thyroid-stimulating hormone) levels may indicate hypothyroidism or an overactive thyroid, where the thyroid gland produces excessive amounts of thyroid hormones, potentially causing symptoms like weight loss, rapid heart rate, anxiety, and heat intolerance.
 Low TSH and low T4 can indicate hypothyroid function caused by pituitary stress

 What is high value TSH

-High TSH (thyroid-stimulating hormone) levels typically indicate an underactive thyroid (hypothyroidism), where the pituitary gland produces more TSH to stimulate the thyroid gland to release more thyroid hormones due to their insufficient levels in the blood
+High TSH (thyroid-stimulating hormone) levels typically indicate an underactive thyroid (hyperthyroidism), where the pituitary gland produces more TSH to stimulate the thyroid gland to release more thyroid hormones due to their insufficient levels in the blood

 What is Free T3 (Triiodothyronine)